atruvia/bundesliga-tabelle/README.md

 - [Property based tests](https://jqwik.net/) to have some solitary detail tests
 - [ArchUnit](https://www.archunit.org/) architecture tests that the code base is structured as intended
 - Smoke test: Starting the freshly built and dockerized application container and verifies if it answers with HTTP status code 200 and a JSON array payload

+⚠️ Note on Tests
+This repository includes some duplicate tests for the same functionality, implemented in different ways (e.g., as JUnit tests and Cucumber BDD tests) to showcase various testing approaches.
+Additionally, there are same tests for the same functionality, one demonstrating best practices and the other showing common pitfalls.
+These examples are provided for educational purposes.